Rachana-Paudel-zz/Cloud-Practitioner/Getting started with Networking/README.md

     It is an organization that provides internet access to its customers.
 Without the services that an ISP offers, you would no be able to access other networks on the internet.

 +       Cloud
+    It is on-demand delievery of IT resources over the interne.
+You don't need to buy, own, and maintain physical data centers and servers.
+Instead, you can access technology services, such as servers, storage, and databases, on an as-needed basis from cloud provider like AWS.

 +   Hubs and Switches
 +   Network nodes